ogia4me/DSA-Capstone-Project-Amazon-CS/README.md

-# DSA-Capstone-Project
+# DSA-Capstone-Project - Amazon Case Study
-This is to document my DSA project analysis and insights derivation.
+Aim: This is to document my DSA project analysis and insights derivation.
+Sources: Amazon Case Study Spreadsheet in xlsx format